Members of the Hilltop Colony from the television show The Walking Dead:

 - Spared by the Adaptation: Crystal (the hostage in the comics) was presumably Killed Offscreen by Negan, whereas Craig survives and is taken back to the Hilltop by Andy.

 A woodworker and member of the Hilltop militia.
+He is killed by Simon as punishment for Hilltop joining AHKs rebellion.

 - Death by Adaptation: His comic counterpart was beheaded by Alpha, while the Whisperers are only introduced to the show five episodes after his death in the Season 9 premiere.